Bugraihub/ADM-project/README.md

 If you need any codes, files for proof please send an email : bugratorres@hotmail.com I used ChatGPT when I stumbled.
 Because I'm an erasmus student and It's a little bit advanced for my level.
 But I'm trying to catch up with class.
+And I hope you understand my situation.
+Thank you!!